-Provide SSA-wide leadership and direction for the Agency’s data sharing services.
+Provide SSA-wide leadership and direction for the Agency’s electronic data sharing services.

 - Legal authority – All disclosures from SSA must be in accordance with the Privacy Act, 5 U.S.C.
 552a, section 1106 of the Social Security Act, and SSA’s disclosure regulations.
 Additional legal authority may also control how and when SSA may disclose certain data maintained by the agency.
 We review all requests for information to determine whether SSA has applicable legal authority for the disclosure requested.

-- Systems feasibility - Is there a viable systems option available to make an exchange or would this exchange require systems development?
+- Systems feasibility – Is there a viable systems option available to make an exchange?
+Does this exchange require systems development?
 Development of a new process increases cost.

 - Systems security – FISMA guidance requires SSA to enforce security requirements on outside entities with access to federal information and/or federal systems - regardless of the method of access.
 SSA meets this requirement by ensuring that outside entities comply with SSA's Information System Security Guidelines for federal, state, and local agencies receiving electronic information from SSA.